 Pegasus Bridge Review

-Early on June 6, 1944, the British 6th Airborne Division landed by glider and captured Pegasus Bridge (named for the division's emblem, showing Bellerophon astride his winged horse, Pegasus).
-This proved the first step toward the liberation of France from Nazi occupation.
-To see this symbol of the Allied invasion, from Caen take D514 north and turn right at Bénouville.
-The original bridge—erected in 1935—has been replaced by a similar but slightly wider bridge; but the actual original can still be seen at the adjacent Mémorial Pegasus visitor center (€6.50 Feb.–Dec 15., daily).
-Café Gondrée by the bridge—the first building recaptured on French soil—is still standing, still serving coffee, and houses a small museum.
-A 40-minute son-et-lumière show lights up the bridge and the café at nightfall between June and September.
+Early on June 6, 1944, the British 6th Airborne Division landed by glider and captured Pegasus Bridge (named for the division's emblem, showing Bellerophon astride his winged horse).
+This proved to be the first step toward liberating France from Nazi occupation, and the structure itself became a symbol of the Allied invasion.
+To see it, take D514 north from Caen for 13 km (8 miles) and turn right at Bénouville.
+The original bridge—erected in 1935—has been replaced by a similar, slightly wider one; but the older span can be seen at the adjacent Mémorial Pegasus visitor center.
+Café Gondrée by the bridge—the first building recaptured on French soil—is still standing and still serving; it also houses a small museum.
+A 40-minute son-et-lumière show lights up the bridge and café at nightfall between June and September.

 - Address: Ave. du Major Howard, Ranville, 14860

 - Website: Mémorial Pegasus www.memorial-pegasus.org; Café Gondrée www.pegasus-bridge-cafe-gondree.com